mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

    `threejs-offscreencanvas-w-fallback.html`

-2. a JavaScript the contains our three.js code.
+2. a JavaScript that contains our three.js code.

    `shared-cubes.js`